Who (Unix): History

+The existence of who presupposes the existence of an online group of users in a shared collegial environment with a need to communicate with each other.

 The version of who bundled in GNU coreutils was written by Joseph Arceneaux, David MacKenzie, and Michael Stone.

 Specification

 The Single UNIX Specification (SUS) specifies that who should list information about accessible users.
 The XSI extension also specifies that the data of the username, terminal, login time, process ID, and time since last activity occurred on the terminal, furthermore, an alternate system database used for user information can be specified as an optional argument to who.

 The command can be invoked with the arguments am i or am I (so it is invoked as who am i or who am I), showing information about the current terminal only (see the command tty and the -m option below, of which this invocation is equivalent).

 Usage

 The SUS without extensions only specifies the following -m, -T, and -u options, all other options are specified in the XSI extension.